Eumaios1212/Zano-Solo-Mining-Guide/solo_mining_nvidia-2-6-23.md

 Note the above has two important adjustments from what is given in `ZANO-SOLO.SH`:

-- You must account for Linux, substituing `zanode.exe` with `./zanod`.
+- You must account for Linux, substituing `zanod.exe` with `./zanod`.

 - You must replace `<YOUR_WALLET_ID>`, with your wallet's **receive address** (note this is neither your rig nor wallet name).